Trucking IoT Use Case

 At a high level, our data pipeline requirement looks like the following.

-In the first section, continous and real-time data from sensors onboard each truck is streamed to the system in real-time and published to Kafka topics.
+In the first section, continuous and real-time data from sensors onboard each truck is streamed to the system in real-time by NiFi and published to Kafka topics.
 A separate, second, stream carrying traffic congestion information about trucking routes is also streamed into the system and stored in a Kafka topic.

 The second section represents the biggest requirement.
-We need something capable of: unpacking the compressed and serialized sensor data, merging independant streams together, performing aggregation and analytics, reserializing the transformed data, and sending streams back out for persistance and visualization.
+We need something capable of: unpacking the compressed and serialized sensor data, merging independent streams together, performing aggregation and analytics, reserializing the transformed data, and sending streams back out for persistence and visualization.
 All this should be done in real-time and in distributed fashion while guaranteeing message processing and low-latency.

 For these critical tasks we use Apache Storm.

-The third section represents the post-ETL process, in this case being visualizing the processed data by a web application.
+The third section represents this case’s post-processing step: visualizing the processed data by a web application.

 Apache Storm is a free and open source data processing engine.
 It can process and act on massive volumes of data in real-time, performing virtually any type of operation or computation as data flows through its components.